RemoteSys/entry/install.md

    >- `conda create  -n name_of_environment` - create an environment called name_of_environment
    >- `conda create -n name_of_environment python=3.6.6` - create an environment called name_of_environment, with the indicated Python version

-   >- `conda remove -n name_of_environment` –all environment remove
+   >- `conda remove -n name_of_environment --all` environment remove
    >- `activate name_of_environment*` - activating the environment on Windows
    >- `conda activate name_of_environment` - activating the environment on Linux
    >- `deactivate deactivating`- the environment on Windows
    >- `conda deactivate deactivating` - the environment on Linux
-   >- `conda info –envs / conda info -e` - displaying a list of available environments
+   >- `conda info --envs / conda info -e` - displaying a list of available environments

 ## 2. Packages management